CleverTap/PushTemplates/README.md

-# PushTemplates
+# Push Templates SDK by CleverTap

-A repo for fancy push notification templates using CleverTap
+The Push Templates SDK helps you engage with your users using fancy Push Notification templates built specifically to work with CleverTap